Difference between revisions of "Credit Squeeze/Crunch in Zimbabwe" - Pindula

 A credit crunch (also known as a credit squeeze, credit tightening or credit crisis) is a sudden reduction in the general availability of loans (or credit) or a sudden tightening of the conditions required to obtain a loan from banks.
 A credit crunch generally involves a reduction in the availability of credit independent of a rise in official interest rates.
 In such situations, the relationship between credit availability and interest rates changes.

 Often a credit crunch is accompanied by a flight to quality by lenders and depositors as they seek less risky repositories for their money.
-There is a flight to liquidity by banks that will only lend to highly liquid or creditworthy companies which traditionally would not need to borrow, whilst depositors seek perceived large well-capitalised banks with strong depositor bases and therefore higher relative liquidity.
-In Zimbabwe we have experienced the signs, the hoarding of cash by the multinational banks that have a lot more respect for institutional memory, and the increasing inability of some creative banks to perform very basic functions of serving depositors and effecting payments on their behalf.[1]
+There is a flight to liquidity by banks that will only lend to highly liquid or creditworthy companies which traditionally would not need to borrow, whilst depositors seek perceived large, well-capitalised, banks with strong depositor bases and therefore higher relative liquidity.
+In Zimbabwe, the signs have been experienced - the hoarding of cash by the multinational banks that have a lot more respect for institutional memory, and the increasing inability of some creative banks to perform very basic functions of serving depositors and effecting payments on their behalf.[1]

 Background

-Since 2016, various measures to address the liquidity crisis have been employed, ranging from tightening the regulatory environment in the financial sector, to the introduction of Bond notes in November 2016.
-Despite these various interventions, the cash crunch was not abated, compromising normal business and consumer welfare.
+Since 2016, various measures to address the liquidity crisis have been employed, ranging from tightening the regulatory environment in the financial sector, to the introduction of Bond Notes in November 2016.
+Despite these various interventions, the credit crunch was not abated, compromising normal business and consumer welfare.
 Bank queues continued to exist, and the economy remained hamstrung with very low signs of recovery.

 Credit Crunch in Zimbabwe